Eathox/libft/modules/Guidelines.md

 ```

 If there's no param and thus `void`, there is no need for the newlines
-Only include documentation in the source file, not header
+Only include documentation in the header file, not the source

 **Examples:**